 More about TLC Monadnock

-TLC Monadnock is a community-based crowdfunding platform that empowers individuals to support the businesses, organizations and initiatives that grow wealthier and healthier communities in our region.
-Crowdfunding is the practice of raising funds to support a project from a large number of people.
-It’s a viable alternative to recruiting businesses from outside the region to boost economic activity.
+TLC Monadnock is a community-based crowdfunding platform that empowers individuals to support the businesses, organizations, and initiatives that grow wealthier and healthier communities in our region.
+Crowdfunding, or the practice of raising funds to support a project from a large number of people, is a viable alternative to recruiting businesses from outside the region to boost economic activity.
 Over the past two years, TLC Monadnock raised over $90,000 for fourteen crowdfunding campaigns.
 TLC Monadnock gives preference to campaigns that align with their respective city or town’s master plan and contribute to a local, green and fair economy.

 TLC Monadnock is currently hosted by Monadnock Food Co-op and supported by the Greater Keene Chamber of Commerce, Greater Peterborough Chamber of Commerce, New Hampshire Small Business Development Center and Monadnock Economic Development Corporation.